ProffMash/Budget-Tracker-App---PLP-Final-Project/README.md

 ## How the App Works
 - **Budgets:** Create a budget by specifying a name and amount.
 Each budget is stored locally.
 - **Expenses:** Add expenses to a specific budget.
 The app tracks how much you have spent and how much remains.
+- **Savings Plans/Goals:** Set savings goals with target amounts and deadlines.
+Track your progress visually on the dashboard.
-- **Dashboard:** View all budgets, their total amounts, spent, and remaining balances.
+- **Dashboard:** View all budgets, savings goals, their total amounts, spent, saved, and remaining balances.
+- **Theme Toggle:** Easily switch between dark and light mode from the dashboard for a comfortable viewing experience.
-- **Persistence:** All data is stored locally using Hive, so your budgets and expenses are saved between sessions.
+- **Persistence:** All data is stored locally using Hive, so your budgets, expenses, and savings plans are saved between sessions.

 ## Project Structure
 - `lib/models/` - Data models for budgets, expenses, and users